bit0fun/Senior_Design/README.md

 More information about the Simulator can be found in the [Reports](https://github.com/bit0fun/Senior_Design/tree/master/Reports) directory within the repository.

 ### Server Side Software
+While we were unable to run the software on actual hardware due to the limited budget and amount of time we had, we utilized the simulator to emulate the memory mapped components such that it would function in the same way on real hardware.
+We created drivers for the ethernet controller and SD card, as well as the beginnings of an TCP/IP stack and HTTP server.
+At the time we were working on this project, there was no GCC port for the Fusion-Core ISA, so all of the programs were written in Assembly language.
+More information about the software can be found in the [Reports](https://github.com/bit0fun/Senior_Design/tree/master/Reports) directory within the repository.

 ## Use Case
 For low to mid range performance applications, we propose this to be a better solution than commercial servers.
 As the power consumption will be far lower, we take the trade off of performance as web applications are not CPU intensive.
 Outside of server farms and high performance computing, having systems that are underutilized yet draw a large amount of power, is a waste in terms of energy and space.